 CB: Roberto Perfumo

+Nicknamed El Mariscal, Perfumo is considered as one of the best Argentine defenders ever.
 At club level, Perfumo played for Racing, River Plate and Brazilian team Cruzeiro.
 He was a legend with Racing Club in Argentina winning the Primera title, the Copa Libertadores and the Intercontinental Cup.
 He was considered their greatest player.
+He had 37 caps.
 He played in 1966 and 1974 WC Finals.